neeraj2608/hybrid-svm-author-attribution/README.md

     $> python src/svmAuthorRec.py

 ####Background
 This is an implementation of a Hybrid SVM text classification technique based on shallow text analysis as outlined in [1].
 Shallow text analysis makes a statistical analysis of only the lexical features of the text (e.g. no. of unique words used) and hence is more computationally efficient than deep text analysis which also looks at semantic features of the text (e.g. distribution of POS).
+For example, I was able to extract lexical features from the corpus consisting of 2.5 million words in only 240 seconds.

 ####Methodology
 I used 64 books downloaded from the Project Gutenberg website for this analysis.
 The books were written by 8 different authors: Mark Twain, Hermann Melville, Jack London, Leo Tolstoy, Oscar Wilde, Jane Austen, Alexandre Dumas and Robert Louis Stevenson.
 This collection should provide sufficiently different writing styles for the purposes of our analysis.